 Plan your Dubai hot air balloon ride

 A Dubai hot air balloon ride is the city’s most magical early-morning experience.
-A sunrise take-off above the golden Margham Desert.
 As the balloon drifts over rolling dunes and the Dubai Desert Conservation Reserve, you’ll see camels, gazelles, and the soft glow of dawn across endless sandscapes.

 Travel logistics

-All flights depart at sunrise from Margham Desert, about 45 minutes from central Dubai along the Dubai–Al Ain Road (E66).
+All flights (except for the Dubai Balloon at Atlantis) depart at sunrise from Margham Desert, about 45 minutes from central Dubai along the Dubai–Al Ain Road (E66).
 Shared hotel pickups (3–4 AM) and round-trip transfers are included in most tours, while private options suit those outside pickup zones.
-After the flight, 4x4 shuttles transfer guests to a Bedouin-style breakfast camp before returning to Dubai.
 Weather and wind play a big role — if conditions aren’t safe, operators offer free rebooking or refunds.

 Plan your day